Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Vaisman and Sasaki manifolds

 \section{Vaisman and Sasaki manifolds}

-In what follows we shall cover the basic generalities about the relation between compact Vaisman manifolds and compact Sasaki manifolds.
-Further details about the results presented in this section can be found in \cite{Strucvaisman}, \cite{Gini}, \cite{Blair}.
+In what follows, we shall cover some basic generalities about the relationship between compact Vaisman manifolds and compact Sasaki manifolds.
+Further details about the results presented in this section can be found in \cite{Gini}, \cite{Blair}.